schmeister/FitGo/README.md

 }
 </pre>

-The dispensing and measurement phase is summarized as this: The resist is dispensed onto a series of wafers, with a DNS/Dainippon machine, each coated with a changing RPM, which resulted in a different thickness of resist.
-The thickness of each wafer is measured with a highly accurate measuring tools (https://www.kla.com/), exposed (https://www.asml.com/en), and developed, washing away the resist that was exposed.
+The dispensing and measurement phase is summarized as this: The resist is dispensed onto a series of wafers, each coated with a changing RPM, which resulted in a different thickness of resist.
+The thickness of each wafer is measured with a highly accurate measuring tools (https://www.kla.com/), exposed (https://www.asml.com/en), and developed, washing away the resist that was exposed (positive resist).
 Finally the CDs were verified for optimal shape with a SEM (Scanning Electron Microscope).
-The raw Resist Thickness vs CD plotting would then look something like this:
+The Resist Thickness vs CD was plotted and would look something like this:

 ![](https://github.com/schmeister/FitGo/blob/main/testdata/raw_poly.png)

-Spin speed, temperatures, exposure rates, and a host of other variables may have micro-changes, the most stable location within the Swing Curve will needed to be found.
-This will be taken from the first derivative of the decaying sine wave formula.
-Remember, essentially the first derivative of a function results in the slope of that curve at a specific location.
+As previously mentioned, spin speed, temperatures, exposure rates, and other variables may have micro-changes, the most stable location within the Swing Curve will needed to be found.
+This will be found by using the first derivative of the decaying sine wave formula.
+Remember, essentially the first derivative of a function results in the slope of the original formula at the given point.
+A slope of Zero (0) is optimal!
 In the case of our Sine curve, we are only concerned with part that defines the slope, and thus need to only take a partial derivative (the Sine part) and ignore the rest (the dampening part), though we will add the Amplitude back in just for appearances.

 <pre>
 func SineDerv(x float64, ps []float64) (float64, float64) {